-Tigertail Beach Parking Cost: $8 daily per vehicle
+Tigertail Beach Parking Cost: $8 parking fee per vehicle

 Tigertail Beach Park is incredibly unique in that it is home to 2 very different swimming areas (the ocean and a lagoon), a bird-watching tower, tidal pools, and paddle boat, kayak, stand-up paddleboard, and beach bike rentals by the hour.